oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/federated-catalog/federated-catalog.md

 * Iceberg Catalogs, such as Snowflake Open Catalog, Databricks Unity Iceberg Catalogs, or Apache Polaris catalogs

 In this task, we will show an example of adding an Iceberg catalog from Databricks Unity.

-**_Note: This is not a hands-on task, unless you have a Databricks Unity Iceberg catalog to connect to.
-This task shows how to add and use such a catalog.
-If you do have an Iceberg catalog in Databricks Unity, you will need the Iceberg catalog URL and a bearer token to connect to it, as well as credentials to enable access to the cloud storage bucket for the Iceberg data._**

 1. Enable the Autonomous AI Lakehouse to access the relevant external resources.
 As user `ADMIN`, copy and run the following example SQL to enable access.
 Note that this example is typical for an Azure Databricks Unity catalog with Azure Data Lake storage: